eurobench/pi_octave_csic/README.md

 This function detects each leg extension as the minimum after each peak in the angle of the knee.

-It returns a matrix, where the first row contains the angle at leg extension (a negative angle in this case), and the second row will contain the indeces where the leg extension occurs.
+It returns a matrix, where the first row contains the angle at leg extension (a negative angle in this case), and the second row will contain the indices where the leg extension occurs.

 ### ```segment_gait.m```